 Give your ends the VIP treatment.
 With muted, nearly invisible highlights throughout, you can go for the bold with saturated, vibrant tips—like these gorgeous mauve ones.
-Perfect for anyone with long tresses or just a person who may or may not want to experiment with dyeing hair extensions.
+Perfect for anyone with long strands or just a person who may or may not want to experiment with dyeing hair extensions.

-Ask for a melting technique if you're looking to blend your base color with something bright, like this gorgeous grape-soda hue.
-(Color-melting is great if you're low-maintenance since it still looks soft and natural even when it grows out.
-Less touch-ups, less problems).
+Ask for a melting technique if you're looking to blend your base color with something bright, like this gorgeous grape soda hue.
+(Color-melting is great if you're low-maintenance, since it still looks soft and natural even when it grows out.
+Less touch-ups mean less problems.)

 Subtle and Muted

 Add some flair to your average beach waves with subtle streaks.
-Pick a shade that can subtly blend with your natural hue—in this case, a soft wine shade that complements her dark brunette locks perfectly.
+Pick a shade that can subtly blend with your natural hue—in this case, a soft wine shade that complements dark brunette locks perfectly.
 With this 'do, Schaudt says you'll first balayage the hair and then deposit a reddish-purple tone on top.
-"This can be done on any texture of hair with little damage—it's definitely a go-to if you already have balayage hair!" she says.
+"This can be done on any texture of hair with little damage—it's definitely a go-to if you already have balayage hair," she says.

 Liven up your usual highlighted beach waves with some soft, light purple strands.
 (This client chose subtle streaks before taking the plunge into full-on purple.)
 We’re obsessed with the way the hue pairs perfectly with both the highlights and lowlights in her ‘do.

 Tousled and Subtle

 Put a spin on your naturally low-maintenance, wavy hair with subtle streaks.
 The violet shade blends perfectly with her natural hair color (just add a good texturizing spray for styling).
-"By foiling chunky highlights and depositing a deep-sea purple, it’s impactful in all the right angles," says Schaudt, who recommends this look for those with textured or curly hair.
+"By foiling chunky highlights and depositing a deep-sea purple, it’s impactful in all the right angles," Schaudt says, recommending this look for those with textured or curly hair.